Knee pain and knee injuries are common and affects people of all ages.

 - Medications to reduce knee pain.
 These may be simple over the counter medications or can be medications prescribed by your pain specialist.
 Medications might include muscle relaxants or anti-neuropathic (nerve pain) medications.
 Sometimes analgesic compound creams are used to ease pain.

 - Pain interventions like injections for knee pain can be used to target, diagnose and manage chronic pain caused by muscle, joint and nerve pain.
 Interventional therapies include nerve blocks (genicular nerves, infrapatellar nerve, lumbar nerve roots) radiofrequency ablation (RFA), pulsed radiofrequency (PRF), epidural and nerve root steroid injections.

 - Some of these therapies can be focused on various structures that might be causing or making the pain worse like the knee joint, the infrapatellar bursae, the spinal nerve roots, the genicular nerves and other nerves around the knee.
 Sympathetic blocks can also be performed.
-Platelet-rich plasma can also be used in some locations around this area.
+Platelet-rich plasma (PRP Injections) can also be used in some locations around this area.

 - Nerve stimulation or neuromodulation techniques: advanced pain reduction strategies may include spinal cord stimulation for severe knee pain.
 Some forms of spinal cord stimulation are high frequency stimulation (HF10), tonic stimulation, multi-waveform stimulation, burst DR stimulation and DRG stimulation.

 - Surgery is generally recommended when tests show structural changes, which need corrective surgery.
 When other therapies fail, surgery may be considered an option to relieve pain caused by serious musculoskeletal injuries or nerve compression.
 These are typically performed by an orthopaedic surgeon.
 Types of surgery might include reconstruction surgery and/or stabilisation surgery or joint replacement.